Sype7973/To-Day-s-Tech-Blog/README.md

 ## Usage

 to access the website use the heroku app link: https://to-days-tech-blog.herokuapp.com/ or by cloning the repo.
-Once on the application, you will have to sign up before viewing any blogposts, you should be redirected to the sign up page as all of the application requires a login session to access. please enter in a Name, Username, email and password
+Once on the application, you will have to sign up before viewing any blogposts, you should be redirected to the sign up page as all of the application requires a login session to access. please enter in a Name, Username, email and password to create an account.
+You can also access your own homepage to view your posts and edit them and delete them.
+You can also comment on other users posts.

 ![Sign up page](/public/img/screencap.PNG)